Duke University School of Nursing Alumni Awards

 Clinical Practice Excellence Award

-To be awarded on occasion to an alumnus that has made a significant difference in nursing through their clinical practice.
+To be awarded on occasion to an alumnus who has made a significant difference in nursing through their clinical practice.

 Honorary Alumnus Award